david-cortes/cmfrec/README.md

 * Supports user and item biases (these are not just pre-estimated beforehand as in other software).
 * Can fit models with non-negativity constraints on the factors and/or with L1 regularization.
 * Provides an API for top-N recommended lists and for calculating latent factors from new data.
-* Can work with both sparse and dense matrices for each input (e.g. can also be used as a general missing-value imputer for 2-d data), and can work efficiently with a mix of dense and sparse inputs.
+* Can work with both sparse and dense matrices for each input (e.g. can also be used as a general missing-value imputer for 2D data - [example](http://nbviewer.jupyter.org/github/david-cortes/cmfrec/blob/master/example/cmfrec_imputer.ipynb)), and can work efficiently with a mix of dense and sparse inputs.
 * Can produce factorizations for variations of the problem such as sparse inputs with missing-as-zero instead of missing-as-unknown (e.g. when used for dimensionality reduction).
 * Can use either an alternating least-squares procedure (ALS) or a gradient-based procedure using an L-BFGS optimizer for the explicit-feedback models (the package bundles a modified version of [Okazaki's C implementation](https://github.com/chokkan/liblbfgs)).
 * For the ALS option, can use either the exact Cholesky method or the faster conjugate gradient method (see [4]).
 Can also use coordinate descent methods (when having non-negativity constraints or L1 regularization).